SCROLL DOWN FOR ALL OWNERS MANUALS!

 R modules pull a LOT of current when powered up cold.
 You want tubes, this is part of it.
 Tubes briefly draw more current when they are cold, because the cathode heater in a tube has lower electrical resistance when cold than when hot.
 It's not like most analog solid-state gear, which draws the same power all the time.

-Modern lightweight "switching" power supplies don't like this sort of "cold inrush" current, because they usually have no excess current capacity, and will only deliver exactly what they are rated to deliver.
+Modern lightweight "switching" power supplies don't like this sort of "cold inrush" current, because they usually have no excess current capacity, and will only deliver exactly what they are rated to deliver (and sometimes less!)
 The tube heaters draw about 2 to 2.5 times more current when cold.
 In the "old days", electronics were powered with primitive linear supplies (usually transformers) which had built-in cold surge capacity, so this was never a problem.

 If you want to run more modules, especially if you are building your own cabinet, please use oversized power supplies.
 We strongly recommend Power One/International Power 3-amp linear supplies (or larger).
 This is an advanced modification, not for beginners.
 See below.

 The R-55 needs a good deal of +5v power, as noted.
 Again, please don't cheap out on this supply.
 We are so sorry if it bothers you, we are limited to using the 2D21 thyratron in it, which draws a lot of current.
 Or try our RKP supply system with the optional 5v supply adapter.
-It will run at least three R-55s.
+It will run at least three R-55s plus three or four other R/RK types.

 We do NOT recommend the Tiptop uZeus or Happy Ending kits, even for one R/RK module.
 They just won't handle the cold load.
-The Zeus Studio is also not recommended, although it's been claimed to be able to run one R or RK module.
+The newer Zeus Studio is marginal, although it's been claimed to be able to run one R or RK module.

 Regardless of the kind of supply you use, make sure the cabinet is well-ventilated, or at least large enough to handle the excess heat.